Lesson 2: Training a neural network#

 Try a different function F( x ) and start the training again!

-In other words, this example already shows everything there is for basic construction of neural networks and training.
+In other words, this example already shows practically everything there is for basic construction of simple neural networks and training (with the important exception of overfitting, discussed in the next lecture).
 Once we have more interesting training data, we can get really impressive results.